 We have rigorously evaluated the following by way of two large-scale randomized controlled trials in Indian garment factories over the last three years:

 With the aim of reducing the cost for firms, we developed a screening questionnaire and analysis algorithm, which ranks candidates on managerial dimensions hitherto unaccounted. [read more in ‘Managerial Quality and Productivity Dynamics’]

 Preliminary analysis indicates that the training made production lines 8% more efficient, and that female workers with trained supervisors were 20% less likely to report workplace harassment.

 We aim to translate the above two interventions into respective mobile-based application platforms:

-The applications are being co-developed with the trainers and supervisors by utilizing a human centered design approach at Shahi Exports.
+The applications were developed with the trainers and supervisors by using a human centered design approach at Shahi Exports.
+We are currently piloting the applications in Shahi Exports' factories.
 Undergoing this process will allow us to later contextualize the application when we take it to other firms.

 Few tools or services currently exist to measure these types of managerial qualities for labor-intensive industries in developing countries.
 Given the sheer scale of the workforce, high rate of worker turnover, and average educational background, existing technologies are too expensive to be utilized for an extended period and at scale.
 Moreover, they fall short in addressing issues contextual to this industry.

 Our application will allow for self-administration and efficient scaling.
 This low-cost mode of delivery, backed by rigorous testing, will not only deliver returns for firms via productivity and worker retention, but also welfare gains for workers.